gmag11/EnigmaIOT/readme.md

 ## Features

 - Encripted communication
-- Dynamic shared key
+- Dynamic key, shared between one node and gateway.
+Keys are independent for each node
-- Number of nodes is only limited by memory on gateway (56 bytes per node).
+- Number of nodes is only limited by memory on gateway (56 bytes per node)
 - Key is never on air so it is not interceptable
+- Key expiration and renewal is managed transparently
 - Avoid repeatability attack having a new random initialization vector on every message
-- Automatic node attachment
+- Automatic and transparent node attachment
-- Avoid rogue node, rogue gateway and man-in-the-middle attack.
-Not yet done.
+- Avoid rogue node, rogue gateway and man-in-the-middle attack. **TO-DO**
 - Plugabble phisical layer communication.
-Right now only ESP-NOW protocol is developed
+Right now only ESP-NOW protocol is developed but you can easily add more communication alternatives
-- Using ESP-NOW only esp8266 is needed.
+- When using ESP-NOW only esp8266 is needed.
+No more electronics apart from sensor.
 - Optional data message counter to detect lost or repeated messages.
 - Designed as two libraries (one for gateway, one for node) for easier use.
 - Selectable crypto algorhithm
 - Gateway does not store keys only on RAM.
 They are lost on power cycle.
+This protects system against flash reading attack.
+All nodes attach automatically after gateway is switched on
 - Downlink available.
-It is queued and sent just after node send a data message.
-TODO
+It is queued and sent just after node send a data message. **TO-DO**
 - Optional sleep mode management.
 In this case key has to be stored temporally.
-Normally RTC memmory is the recommended place but SPIFFS or EEPROM use is possible.
-TODO
+Normally RTC memmory is the recommended place but SPIFFS or EEPROM would be possible. **Under test**

 ## Design